Whether a power outage in your home is caused by grid failure or severe weather, you can take the following steps to prepare and respond.

 - Keep your car fuel tank at least half-full, gas stations rely on electricity to power their pumps.

-- During a power outage, do not call 9-1-1 for information --that's what your battery-powered radio is for.
+- During a power outage, resist the temptation to call 9-1-1 for information --that's what your battery-powered radio is for.

 - Keep a supply of flashlights, batteries and a battery-powered radio on hand.
 Do not use candles as they pose a fire hazard.